tarak8535-ptl/DevOpsFlow-CICD-K8s/README.md

 3. **Pipeline Failures**
    - Review GitHub Actions logs in the Actions tab
+   - For Bitbucket Pipelines, check the Pipelines section in your repository
-   - Verify GitHub secrets are properly configured
+   - Verify secrets are properly configured (GitHub Secrets or Bitbucket Repository Variables)
    - Check resource constraints in workflow runners
-   - Ensure proper permissions for GITHUB_TOKEN
+   - Ensure proper permissions for GITHUB_TOKEN or Bitbucket Pipeline permissions

 4. **Authentication Issues**
    - Verify token format: `Authorization: Bearer <token>`